q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Experiments

-Using synthetic test datasets, we searched for data consistency hyperparameters, and simultaneously compared DL-Diffusion-DC with DL-Diffusion.
-We evaluated combinations $t_{start} \in \{200, 400, 600\}$ (out of total steps $T=1000$) and $\tau \in \{0.005, 0.003, 0.001, 0.0005\}$ using 30 patches (of size $40^3$) from the test set for each scenario (\textit{long} and \textit{short}).
-We used Mean Absolute Error (MAE), Root Mean Square Error (RMSE), and the Structural Similarity Index (SSIM) \cite{ssim} to assess the accuracy gains from incorporating data consistency and to evaluate each hyperparameter configuration.
-All three metrics were reported, and the final hyperparameters were selected manually based on their overall performance.
-The synthetic ground truth maps served as the reference for metric computation.
-The selected hyperparameters were subsequently applied in all experiments on real-scan datasets.
+Data consistency (DC) hyperparameters were selected using the synthetic test dataset while simultaneously comparing DL-Diffusion-DC with DL-Diffusion.
+We evaluated combinations of $t_{start} \in \{200, 400, 600\}$ (out of a total of $T=1000$ diffusion steps) and $\tau \in \{0.005, 0.003, 0.001, 0.0005\}$ using 30 patches (size $40^3$) sampled from the test set under both nominal and accelerated acquisitions.
+Mean absolute error (MAE) with respect to the ground-truth maps and computational time were used as the selection criterion.
+The selected hyperparameters were subsequently fixed and applied to all remaining experiments on real-scan datasets.